 - =$650,000 in coverage

-What factors should I consider when assessing my life insurance needs?
+What else should I consider for my coverage needs?

 To figure out how much coverage to buy, think about your financial obligations now and in the future.
 When you’re crunching the numbers, take the following factors into account.